wikimedia/wikimediafoundation-org/README.md

 # Remove the production copy of the theme
 rm -rf themes/shiro
+# Reinstall from source
+composer install wikimedia/shiro-wordpress-theme --prefer-source
-# Clone the development repository
+# Switch to the `main` branch
-git clone git@github.com:wikimedia/shiro-wordpress-theme.git themes/shiro
+cd themes/shiro
+git checkout main
 # Install and build the theme
-cd themes/shiro
 nvm use
 npm install
 npm run build